IIITLucknowSWEngg/CSITTeam014/SRS.md

-# Software Requirements Specification (SRS)
+# Software Requirements Specification (SRS) Document

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document outlines the requirements for the development of a web and mobile application clone of "PhonePe."
-The application will provide users with functionalities for conducting digital transactions, managing bank accounts, and accessing other financial services like bill payments and mobile recharges.
+This Software Requirements Specification (SRS) document provides a comprehensive overview of the requirements for the PhonePe clone application.
+It includes both functional and non-functional requirements and serves as a guideline for developers, testers, and stakeholders throughout the software development lifecycle.

 ### 1.2 Scope
-The application will offer the following features:
-- User registration and authentication
-- Send/receive money via UPI
-- Linking bank accounts and managing payments
-- Bill payments and mobile recharges
-- Payment processing integration
-- Admin dashboard for managing users and transactions
+The PhonePe clone application is a mobile-based payment platform that enables users to perform transactions such as money transfers, bill payments, mobile recharges, and merchant payments.
+The system will handle user registration, payment processing, transaction history, and wallet management.
+This SRS covers all aspects of the application, including user interfaces, functional and non-functional requirements, and external interface requirements.

 ### 1.3 Definitions, Acronyms, and Abbreviations
-- **UPI:** Unified Payments Interface
+- **SRS**: Software Requirements Specification
+- **NFR**: Non-Functional Requirement
-- **UI:** User Interface
+- **UI**: User Interface
-- **API:** Application Programming Interface
+- **API**: Application Programming Interface
-- **GDPR:** General Data Protection Regulation
-- **2FA:** Two-Factor Authentication
+- **UPI**: Unified Payments Interface
+- **OTP**: One-Time Password

 ### 1.4 References
-- **SWEBOK:** Software Engineering Body of Knowledge
-- **IEEE 830:** IEEE Recommended Practice for Software Requirements Specifications
+- IEEE Std 830-1998, IEEE Recommended Practice for Software Requirements Specifications
-- **PCI-DSS:** Payment Card Industry Data Security Standard
+- SWEBOK v3.0, Software Engineering Body of Knowledge
+- Stakeholders.md
+- User Requirements Document

 ### 1.5 Overview
-This document details both functional and non-functional requirements.
-Functional requirements describe what the system should do, such as enabling payments and linking bank accounts.
-Non-functional requirements define how the system should perform, focusing on aspects like security, scalability, and usability.
+This document is organized into several sections that describe the overall system, functional requirements, non-functional requirements, and other considerations relevant to the development and implementation of the PhonePe clone application.

 ---

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The PhonePe Clone will be a web-based and mobile platform for digital payments and financial services.
-It will integrate with third-party APIs, such as bank APIs and UPI services, to facilitate secure money transfers and bill payments.
-The system will feature a user-friendly interface and support various platforms, including iOS, Android, and web browsers.
+The PhonePe clone application is an independent system designed to operate on mobile devices.
+It interfaces with external systems such as payment gateways, UPI services, and third-party APIs for bill payments and mobile recharges.
+The system will use a modular architecture to ensure scalability and maintainability.

 ### 2.2 Product Functions
-- **User Registration/Login:** Users can create accounts using email, phone numbers, or social media and securely log in with password and 2FA.
-- **Money Transfers:** Users can send and receive money via UPI and link multiple bank accounts.
-- **Bill Payments:** Users can pay utility bills, mobile recharges, and more through the app.
-- **Payment Integration:** Secure payment processing using multiple gateways and support for UPI, credit/debit cards, and wallets.
-- **User Profile Management:** Users can manage their profiles, linked accounts, and transaction history.
-- **Admin Dashboard:** Admins can monitor transactions, manage users, and oversee system activities.
+- User registration and authentication.
+- Wallet management for adding and withdrawing funds.
+- UPI-based money transfers.
+- Bill payments (electricity, water, gas, etc.).
+- Mobile and DTH recharges.
+- Merchant payments using QR codes.
+- Transaction history and analytics.

 ### 2.3 User Classes and Characteristics
-- **End Users:** Individuals who use the app to send/receive money, pay bills, and manage their finances.
+- **Users**: Individuals using the app to perform financial transactions.
-- **Admins:** Users with administrative privileges who manage the system, users, and transactions.
+- **Merchants**: Businesses using the app to accept payments.
+- **Admins**: Individuals managing the platform, overseeing transactions, and ensuring regulatory compliance.

 ### 2.4 Operating Environment
-- **Frontend:** Compatible with major web browsers (Chrome, Firefox, Safari) and mobile platforms (iOS and Android).
-- **Backend:** Hosted on secure web servers, with database management for storing user and transaction data.
-- **Platforms:** Accessible via iOS, Android, and web browsers.
+The application will operate on Android and iOS mobile platforms.
+It will require internet connectivity for functionalities like payment processing, UPI transactions, and bill payments.
+The backend will be hosted on cloud servers with high availability and reliability.

 ### 2.5 Design and Implementation Constraints
-- **Compliance:** The system must adhere to legal regulations such as GDPR and PCI-DSS for payment processing.
-- **Third-Party Integrations:** Integration with bank APIs and UPI services for seamless transaction processing.
-- **Security:** Implementation of industry-standard security practices, including encryption and two-factor authentication, to protect sensitive user and transaction data.
+- Must comply with financial regulations (e.g., PCI-DSS, GDPR).
+- Limited by the performance and capabilities of mobile devices.
+- Dependency on third-party services for UPI, bill payments, and mobile recharges.

 ### 2.6 Assumptions and Dependencies
-- Reliable internet connectivity for users to conduct transactions.
+- Users have access to smartphones with stable internet connections.
-- Availability and reliability of third-party services like bank APIs and UPI systems.
+- Integration with third-party services is stable and reliable.
-- Compliance with legal and financial regulations for data protection and transactions.
+- The application will initially support one currency (INR) and language (English).

 ---

-## 3. Requirements
+## 3. System Features

-### 3.1 Functional Requirements
+### 3.1 User Registration and Authentication

-#### 3.1.1 User Management
-- The system shall allow users to register using their mobile numbers and verify them via OTP.
+**Description:** Users can register using their phone numbers.
+The system supports secure login via OTP.
-- The system shall enable login functionality with username/password or biometric authentication (if supported by the device).
-- Users shall be able to update personal information such as email, phone number, and address.

-#### 3.1.2 Bank Account Management
+**Functional Requirements:**
-- The system shall allow users to link multiple bank accounts securely.
+- The system shall allow users to register with a valid phone number.
-- Users shall be able to view and manage their linked accounts, including adding or removing accounts.
-- Bank balance checks via linked accounts shall be supported.

-#### 3.1.3 Money Transfers
-- The system shall allow users to send money via UPI using UPI IDs or QR codes.
+- The system shall send an OTP for account verification.
-- The system shall enable users to receive money through UPI or bank transfers.
-- Transaction limits should align with user’s bank or UPI provider policies.

-#### 3.1.4 Bill Payments and Recharges
-- The system shall support payments for utilities such as electricity, gas, water, and broadband services.
+- The system shall support password recovery via OTP.
-- Users shall be able to recharge mobile plans and DTH subscriptions.

-#### 3.1.5 Transaction History
-- Users shall be able to view their complete transaction history.
-- The system shall allow filtering of transactions by date, type, and recipient.

-#### 3.1.6 Notifications
-- Users shall receive real-time notifications for transaction updates, offers, and payment reminders.
-- Notifications shall be customizable to reduce spam.

-#### 3.1.7 Admin Functions
-- Admins shall have the ability to monitor user activity and flag suspicious transactions.
-- The system shall provide tools for managing user profiles, approving disputes, and generating reports.

 ---

-### 3.2 Non-Functional Requirements
+### 3.2 Wallet Management

-#### 3.2.1 Performance
+**Description:** Users can add money to their wallet using linked bank accounts, debit/credit cards, or UPI.

+**Functional Requirements:**
-- The system shall handle up to 1 million concurrent users during peak times.
+- The system shall allow users to add funds to their wallet.
-- The response time for UPI transactions shall not exceed 2 seconds under normal conditions.

-#### 3.2.2 Usability
-- The user interface shall be intuitive and optimized for users with minimal technical knowledge.
-- The app shall support multiple languages to cater to a diverse user base.
+- The system shall allow users to withdraw money from their wallet to a linked bank account.

-#### 3.2.3 Scalability
-- The backend architecture shall support future enhancements like adding new payment methods or services.

-#### 3.2.4 Security
-- All sensitive data (e.g., UPI PINs, bank account details) shall be encrypted using AES-256 encryption.
-- The system shall implement two-factor authentication for all transactions.
-- Regular penetration testing and audits shall ensure security compliance.

-#### 3.2.5 Availability
-- The system shall have 99.9% uptime, with backup servers to ensure uninterrupted service.
-- The mobile app shall offer offline access to limited features like viewing transaction history.

-#### 3.2.6 Compliance
-- The system shall comply with PCI-DSS standards for secure payment processing.
+- The system shall display the wallet balance in real-time.
-- It shall adhere to GDPR and other regional data protection laws.

 ---

+### 3.3 UPI-Based Money Transfers
+**Description:** Users can transfer money using UPI IDs or by scanning QR codes.

+**Functional Requirements:**
+- The system shall support linking of bank accounts for UPI transactions.
+- The system shall allow users to send money to other users via UPI IDs or QR codes.
+- The system shall notify users of successful and failed transactions.

+---

+### 3.4 Bill Payments and Recharges
+**Description:** Users can pay utility bills and recharge mobile numbers or DTH services.

+**Functional Requirements:**
+- The system shall provide a list of billers and support bill payments.
+- The system shall allow users to recharge prepaid mobile and DTH services.
+- The system shall generate receipts for all transactions.

+---

+### 3.5 Merchant Payments
+**Description:** Users can make payments to merchants by scanning QR codes.

+**Functional Requirements:**
+- The system shall allow users to scan merchant QR codes to initiate payments.
+- The system shall display merchant details before confirming the payment.

+---

+### 3.6 Transaction History
+**Description:** Users can view their transaction history, including details of payments, recharges, and bill payments.

+**Functional Requirements:**
+- The system shall display a list of all past transactions.
+- The system shall allow users to filter transactions by date or type.

+---

-## 4. Other Requirements
+## 4. External Interface Requirements

+### 4.1 User Interfaces
+- **Mobile Application:** The UI will be simple and intuitive, ensuring easy navigation for key functionalities.
+- **Admin Panel:** A web-based admin panel will provide analytics and transaction monitoring capabilities.

+---

-### 4.1 Hardware Interfaces
+### 4.2 Hardware Interfaces
-- Minimum device requirements: 2 GB RAM, Android 8.0 or later, iOS 12 or later.
-- Backend servers shall run on high-availability cloud infrastructure (AWS, Azure, or GCP).
+The system will interact with mobile device hardware, including:
+- **Cameras:** For QR code scanning.
+- **Fingerprint/Face ID Sensors:** For biometric authentication.

+---

-### 4.2 Software Interfaces
+### 4.3 Software Interfaces
-- Integration with UPI APIs (e.g., NPCI, bank-specific APIs).
+- **UPI APIs:** Integration with UPI services for money transfers.
-- Use of secure payment gateways for non-UPI transactions.
+- **Payment Gateways:** For processing card payments.
+- **Third-Party APIs:** For bill payments and recharges.

+---

+### 4.4 Communication Interfaces
+- The application will communicate over secure HTTPS protocols, ensuring data privacy.
+- Notifications will use push services for real-time alerts.

+---

+## 5. Non-Functional Requirements (NFRs)

+### 5.1 Performance Requirements
+- The application shall process transactions within 2 seconds under normal conditions.
+- The system shall handle up to 50,000 concurrent users without performance degradation.

+---

+### 5.2 Security Requirements
+- User data shall be encrypted both in transit (using TLS) and at rest (using AES-256).
+- The system shall enforce multi-factor authentication for all users.

+---

+### 5.3 Availability and Reliability
+- The system shall achieve 99.9% uptime, with automatic failover mechanisms.
+- Daily backups shall ensure data recovery in case of failures.

+---

+### 5.4 Scalability
+- The system shall support horizontal scaling to accommodate increased transaction volumes.

+---

+### 5.5 Usability
+- The UI/UX design shall prioritize ease of use and accessibility for all users.

+---

+## 6. Other Requirements

+### 6.1 Localization
+The application shall support multiple regional languages and currencies in future releases.

-### 4.3 Documentation Requirements
+### 6.2 Ethical Requirements
-- User manuals for end users and admins.
-- API documentation for third-party developers interested in extending the app's functionality.
+The system shall include mechanisms to prevent misuse, such as fraud detection and reporting features.

+---

+## 7. Appendices

+- **Appendix A**: Glossary of Terms
+- **Appendix B**: Diagrams (System Architecture, Use Case Diagrams)
+- **Appendix C**: Detailed Requirements Matrix

+---